ASVLeipzig/cor-asv-ann/README.md

 ### command line interface `cor-asv-ann-train`

-To be used with string arguments and plain-text files.
+To be used with TSV files (tab-delimited source-target lines), or pickle dump files (source-target tuple lists).

 ```
 Usage: cor-asv-ann-train [OPTIONS] [DATA]...

-  Train a correction model.
+  Train a correction model on GT files.

   Configure a sequence-to-sequence model with the given parameters.